At Book Aid International all the income we receive is from voluntary donations – we receive no government grants.

 Our Reserves Policy

-We maintain sufficient unrestricted cash reserves to ensure that we can deliver our planned commitments in the event of unforeseen financial challenges.
+We maintain cash reserves to ensure that we can deliver our planned commitments in the event of unforeseen financial challenges.
 The minimum level of reserves we must hold are agreed by our Board of Trustees and monitored regularly.
-In 2017 that level was £450,000 and we ended the year with £528,020 in free reserves thanks to a generous unrestricted legacy.
+In 2018 the agreed level was £500,000 – £550,000.

 Our supporter promise